crispab/crisp-dna/_docs/decisions.md

 Why don't  have a well defined decision-making process
 ---------------------------------------------------------

 We make lots of decisions all the time.
 Which type of sticky notes to buy?
 Should our internal fees be raised?
-Where and when is our next Organa unconference?
-Should we invite partners and if so, who?
+Where and when is our next Organa Planning Adventure?

 Different types of decisions need a different process.
 It would be crazy to involve the whole team in decisions like which type of whiteboard pens to buy.
-And it would be crazy to NOT involve the whole team if we needed to decide on the location of our unconference.
+And it would be crazy to NOT involve the whole team if we needed to decide on the location of our Planning Adventure.

 So it’s not a good idea to have one single well-defined decision process for everything.
 And it’s not a good idea to try to list all potential decision types and create a well-defined process for each type, the list would be too long and complex, and there would be too many grey areas.